ozzmosis123/nba_project/README.md

 # nba_project

-->First, execute the app.py file
+->First, execute the app.py file.

-->Second, open your browser and go to "http://127.0.0.1:5000/"
+->Second, open your browser and go to "http://127.0.0.1:5000/."

-->Next, go to "http://127.0.0.1:5000/create_nba_databaseafter".
+->Next, go to "http://127.0.0.1:5000/create_nba_databaseafter."
 It will create a database ("nba_db") in your MongoDB.
-When it completed, it would show "The nba_db database has been created in your MongoDB" in your terminal.
+When it's completed, it will show "The nba_db database has been created in your MongoDB" in your terminal.

-->go to "http://127.0.0.1:5000/scrape".
+->Go to "http://127.0.0.1:5000/scrape."
 It will scrape nba players and teams data from https://www.basketball-reference.com, create players and teams collections in the nba_db database and add the scraped data into the collections.

-->add your API key from https://www.mapbox.com into the config.js in the webpage folder and open the index.html in the webpage folder with your browser
+->Add your API key from https://www.mapbox.com into the config.js in the webpage folder and open the index.html in the webpage folder with your browser.